 Can an assistant perform an examination?

-No, the chiropractic assistant doesn’t do the exam but assists the chiropractor.
+No, the chiropractic assistant doesn’t do examinations but will assist the chiropractor.